 We must reckon ourselves dead, experience the judgment of God in every aspect of our personality (which includes much suffering and the denial of our fondest hopes), and then receive the Presence of the Father and the Son.
 This is the spiritual fulfillment of the Jewish feast of Tabernacles (Leviticus 23:34).
 It is the provision God has made for the spiritual oppression of the closing days of this age.

 In the day when so many are falling into the trap of viewing themselves as God, the Spirit says:

-Here is the patience of the saints: here are they that keep the commandments of God, and the faith of Jesus.
+Here is the patience of the saints; here are those who keep the commandments of God and the faith of Jesus.
 (Revelation 14:12)